 This document is also available in the Contracts of Employment group of the Employment document folder.

-This Clerical & Administrative Contractor Agreement contains the following clauses:
+This Clerical & Administrative Contractor (Self-Employed) Agreement contains the following clauses:

 2. Duration of the Agreement

 11. Intellectual Property

 15. Company Property

 17. Assignment and Subcontracting

 21. Law and Jurisdiction